 The Leadership Circle Profile (LCP) makes major advances on the best 360 instruments.
 The LCP is designed to measure a battery of key leadership competencies.
 Most high quality 360 instruments have a solid research base and measure competencies shown to relate well to leadership effectiveness and to outcomes important to business.
 The LCP was designed to do this as well as any tool on the market.
-In the recent book, The Extraordinary Leader, Zenger and Folkman state that the research on leadership effectiveness.
+In the recent book, The Extraordinary Leader, Zenger and Folkman state that the research on leadership competencies can be boiled down to 16 key competencies that significantly enhance leadership effectiveness.
 The LCP measures a strikingly similar set of key competencies and establishes itself among the best 360 instruments available.
 It is the other design criteria, however, that set it apart.